 The company, however, previously noted that the engine inlet is also a major factor in reducing sonic boom noise.
 On this note, Gulfstream received a patent on November 1 for a “sentropic compression inlet for supersonic aircraft,” which shapes “the compression surface of the inlet to defocus the resulting shocklets away from the cowl lip.”
 This improves inlet and interference drag characteristics, according to the patent.

 Gulfstream has also developed a way to shift fuel loads to mitigate the sonic boom.
-In a patent issued on September 20, its engineers outline a computerized fuel redistribution system “to adjust an amount of fuel stored within a wing to minimize a twist in the wing caused by the [weight] deviation.”
-Such redistribution will reduce the magnitude of the sonic boom caused by the deviation, the patent notes.
+In a patent issued on September 20, its engineers outline a computerized fuel redistribution system “to adjust an amount of fuel stored within a wing to minimize a twist in the wing caused by the

 Source: AIN Online